jriguera/setupproject-openstack/README.md

   auth_url: "http://1.1.1.1:5000/v3/"
 ```

-* `groups`: defines a list of groups, just name and description.
+* `groups`: defines a list of groups, only name and description.

 ```yaml
 groups: